 If you are interested in these types of questions, the minor conflict studies is the right programme for you.
 This minor examines (internationalized) intrastate conflicts across the globe, both ‘far away’ and ‘closer to home’, such as the civil war in Mali, the Western coalition bombings in Syria, Iraq and Afghanistan, and urban violence and terrorist attacks in France.

-The minor has a strong multidisciplinary character.
-It aims explicitly to combine the study of theoretical issues with the investigation of evidence-based case study material from contemporary violent conflicts.
-Conflict Studies both examines the local dynamics of conflict (state collapse, the role of political elites, nationalist myth-making, the use of digital techniques by conflict parties, transitions to democracy, governance, ethnicity, identity) and the problems related to international interventions (e.g. by the UN, NATO).
-The minor also pays attention to other international dimensions of these conflicts, such as the ongoing War on Terror, the role of diaspora groups, the links between migration and conflict, and the use of precision airstrikes and drones.
+From an interdisciplinary perspective, taught by multidisciplinary staff, the minor analyzes the local dynamics of conflict (state collapse, the role of political elites, nationalist myth-making, the use of digital technologies by conflict parties) and the problems related to international interventions (e.g. by the UN, NATO, ad-hoc coalitions ).
+The minor also pays attention to other international dimensions of these conflicts, such as the ongoing War on Terror, the role of diaspora groups, the links between migration and conflict, and the use of precision airstrikes, drones and autonomous weapons.